SriSaiKun/Atlanta-Forest-Mapping/README.md

     -- Open the forest_mapping_project.ipynb file and click Kernel > Restart & Run All.

 My Process and Results:
-    I started with a 1993 aerial photo of Cherokee County from the UGA collection.
-First, I prepared the image by converting it to grayscale, cropping it to the center, and adding a slight blur to clean it up.
+    I started with a 1993 aerial photo of Cherokee County from the UGA Aerial Photography Collection.
+First, I used the OpenCV library to prepare the image by converting it to grayscale, cropping it to the center, and adding a slight blur to clean it up.
     From there, I tried three different ways to map out the forests.
-I began with two simple methods: a brightness cutoff (Thresholding) and an automatic pixel sorter (K-Means Clustering).
-For the final method, I trained a Random Forest model by showing it a few hand-picked examples of what forest and non-forest areas looked like in the image.
+I began with two simple methods: a brightness cutoff (Thresholding) with OpenCV, and an automatic pixel sorter (K-Means Clustering) using the Scikit-learn library.
+For the final method, I trained a Random Forest model, also from Scikit-learn, by showing it a few hand-picked examples of what forest and non-forest areas looked like in the image.
-    In the end, all three methods worked well and created a map where forests are shown in white and nonforests are shown in black, as required.
+    In the end, all three methods worked well and created a map where forests are shown in white and non-forests are shown in black, as required.
 The results from each were pretty similar since they all learned to separate the image's dark and light spots.
-For a full walkthrough of the code and to see the final maps, please check out the Jyupter Notebook file and the demo video.
+    For a full walkthrough of the code and to see the final maps, please check out the Jupyter Notebook file and the demo video.